How to Become an EMS Volunteer: Duties, Responsibilities, Requirements, Certifications, and Salary

 Emergency Medical Technicians (or EMTs) are the front line of emergency medical care.

-When someone is sick, injured, traumatized, or otherwise endangered or incapacitated, an EMT is often the first to respond.
-Working alongside other emergency professionals, EMTs provide life-saving care on-site and transport patients to hospitals for more complete medical services.
+When someone is sick, injured, traumatized, or otherwise endangered, an EMT is often the first to respond.
+Working alongside other emergency professionals, EMTs provide life-saving care and transport patients to hospitals for more complete medical services.

 An EMT’s care can often be the difference between life and death for a patient during an emergency, making it an important role in the healthcare system and our communities.